pryv/pryv-datastore/DOCUMENTATION.md

 <a name="module_UserEvents.update"></a>

 ### UserEvents.update(userId, eventData) ⇒ <code>Promise.&lt;boolean&gt;</code>
-Fully replace an event with new Data
+Update the specified event with new data (the given event data replaces the original data).

 **Kind**: static method of [<code>UserEvents</code>](#module_UserEvents)
 **Returns**: <code>Promise.&lt;boolean&gt;</code> - - true if an event was updated